 6) the Video-In.
 This was the only imperfect bit.
 My VGA control board for my 24" iMac used VGA+DVI+HDMI.
 I bought an HDMI adapter that is normally used for running HDMI through conduit and installing in-wall jacks.
 It is a couple inches long, female on both ends, and one end has extra screw posts where you can screw it to the back of a Decora plate.
 You can find similar ones for DVI and VGA.
 Google is your friend.
 I dremmeled a hole in the back of the iMac, stuck the HDMI over it, then bolted it on with nuts and bolts.
 I used a very short HDMI cable from newegg to connect it to the VGA controller.

 From there, it was a simple reassembly.
-It looks just like an iMac, except if you look on the back or bottom.
+It looks just like an iMac, except if you look on the back or bottom there's a random hdmi port and extra buttons.
 It's also significantly lighter.
-I have a hackintosh PC (is AMD, doesn't run OSX) built into an older-model G5 case.
+I have a hackintosh PC built into an old metal G5 case.
 It is satisfying using the 24" iMac with the hackintosh, running modern games on Win7.

 EDIT FEB 11 2015: